drand/website/docs/concepts/specification.md

 - When the nodes come back online, they try to sync with each other
   - They all see that all nodes only have the beacon round 2 as the "head" of the chain
-  - Therefore, they go into "catchup mode"
+  - Therefore, they go into _catchup mode_
 - Nodes send a partial beacon for round 3 at time T = 100 (+ some delta for syncing)
 - As soon as a node has enough partial beacon for round 3, it creates the final